maquina-de-estados-finitos-arduino

 }

 As we can see, first, we have defined two enumerations that correspond to the possible states and inputs.
-It is a good practice to simplify the readability of the code, its maintainability, and scalability.
+This is good practice to simplify code readability, maintainability, and scalability.

 Next, we have a function (state) for each of the states.
-These actions contain the logic associated with the transitions, i.e., they make the change to another state based on a condition.
-In this case, the only conditions we have are the input variables, but they could be timeouts, or anything else.
+These actions contain the logic associated with the transitions, that is, they perform the change to another state based on a condition.
+In this case, the only conditions we have are input variables, but they could be timings, or any other.

-To switch between states we use the function changeState(int newState), which checks the current state with the new state.
-Here we launch the input functions in each state.
+To change between states we use the function changeState(int newState), which checks the current state with the new state.
+Here we launch the entry functions for each state.

-If we wanted to associate a function with a particular transition, instead of entering a state we could, for example, launch them in the state functions when making the state change.
+If we wanted to associate a function with a particular transition, instead of upon entering a state, we could, for example, launch them in the state functions when performing the state change.

 Finally, the machine is constantly updated through the Update() function.
-This function only launches the corresponding state function for the current state, and with this it manages to update the state of the machine.
+This function only launches the state function corresponding to the current state, and thus updates the state of the machine.

 In the example, we also have the readInput() function, which receives a character from the serial port.
-A, D, and R correspond, respectively, to the Backward, Fordward, and Reset inputs.
-This function is not properly of the state machine, we just use it in the example to check the operation.
+A, D, and R correspond, respectively, to the Backward, Forward, and Reset inputs.
+This function is not strictly part of the state machine; we simply use it in the example to check its operation.

 Results

-If we run the above code we can see the result on the serial port.
-We can change the state by pressing the ‘A’, ‘D’, and ‘R’ keys.
+If we run the previous code, we can see the result on the serial port.
+We can change the state by pressing the keys ‘A’, ‘D’, and ‘R’.

-Next, we will see a variation of the previous code, a tabular implementation of a state machine.
+Next, we are going to see a variation of the previous code, a tabular implementation of a state machine.

-Similarly, the actions associated with the transitions are collected in a vector of functions, so that we can access each one directly by the index of the current state.
+Similarly, the actions associated with the transitions are collected in a function vector, so we access each one directly by the index of the current state.

 enum State